harumuki/thorsten-hans.com/_posts/2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes.md

 title="Pod Events listed by using kubectl describe pod" caption="Pod Events listed by using kubectl describe pod" %}

 That's it.
 You've successfully deployed an *ACR*, configured it with a *docker* installation and hooked it up in *Kubernetes*. 🤘 🚀

+{% include note.html title="Updated Article available" content="This article was initially published in August 2017.
+Both AKS and ACR are growing fast since that time.
+With recent releases of Azure CLI, integrating AKS and ACR became easier.
+That said, I've published a new article on AKS and ACR integration." link=note_url linkTitle="Read \"AKS and ACR Integration - Revisited\" now" %}